knurling-rs/knurling-session-20q4/src/sessions/alert.md

 **This chapter will be refactored using Pulse Width Modulation (PWM) with the next release of the nrf-hal**

 The CO<sub>2</sub> measuring device can now measure and display Carbon dioxide levels in its surroundings.
-In this chapter we add more interactivity: The device not only displays values but classifies the amount and acts accordingly: We define a normal level, a warning level and an upper limit for carbon dioxide in the air.
-All levels are indicated by the led, the upper limit will also have an acoustic warning from the buzzer.
+In this chapter we add more interactivity: The device not only displays values, but also classifies the amount and acts accordingly: We define a normal level, a warning level, and an upper limit for carbon dioxide in the air.
+All levels are indicated by the LED, the upper limit will also have an acoustic warning from the buzzer.

 ## Wiring